datacarpentry/python-ecology-lesson/00-short-introduction-to-Python.md

 ### Lists

 **Lists** are a common data structure to hold an ordered sequence of elements.
-Each element can be accessed by an index:
+Each element can be accessed by an index.
+Note that Python indexes start with 0 instead of 1:

 ```python
 >>> numbers = [1,2,3]